prozolic/CsToml/README.md

 Built-in support type
 ---

-These types can be serialized/deserialize by default.
+These types can be serialized/deserialized by default as properties of custom classes.

 * .NET Built-in types(`bool`, `long`, `double`, `string` etc)
 * `DateTime`, `DateTimeOffset`, `DateOnly`, `TimeOnly`, `TimeSpan`